 Introduction

 Buying or renting a warehouse is a massive step for any entrepreneur or e-commerce business.
-Needing a larger place to house all your sellable goods is a good problem to have.
-Many e-commerce businesses opt to not only purchase the warehousing space but also fulfill and pack the orders in-house.
+Needing a more significant place to house all your sellable goods is an excellent problem.
+Many e-commerce businesses opt to purchase the warehousing space and fulfill and pack the orders in-house.

 In recent years, a whole new branch of e-commerce has developed where warehousing, picking, and shipping has become a business entity in and of itself.
-In order to stay competitive, many e-commerce businesses look at outsourcing their warehouse management to a third party called a Distribution Processing Center or, DPC.
+To stay competitive, many e-commerce businesses look at outsourcing their warehouse management to a third party called a Distribution Processing Center or DPC.
 This blog post will dive into what a distribution processing center is.
 We will also discuss what services they offer and the pros and cons of deciding to outsource this part of your business.

 Main Points: